andrewc26/P2Wildcats/README.md

 # 4 Card/Ticket Review Items
 Scrum Board:
-- Anthony ticket: Uploading Site to Pi -
+- Anthony Ticket: Uploading Site to Pi -
-- Travis ticket: About Page & Home Page - Look above in "How To Run" for help to find code
+- Travis Ticket: About Page & Home Page - Look above in "How To Run" for help to find code
 - Nick Ticket: Dashboard progress - Look above in "How To Run" for help to find code
 - Andrew Ticket: Catalog progress - Look above in "How To Run" for help to find code
 - Anthony scrum master score: